-As intense tunable x-ray beams ranging from 1-100 keV in energy are currently becoming available at third-generation synchrotron radiation sources in Europe, USA, and Japan, the study of non-dipole effects and their inclusion in the interpretation of photoionization data will increasingly become part of data acquisition and analysis.
-The non-dipolar asymmetries reported in this paper, particularly in the cases of ionization from s subshells, are representative of rather straight-forward physical systems and hence the validity of non-relativistic central-field descriptions has to some extent been expected.
-Just as for determinations of the β parameter in the electric-dipole interaction, it is the less straight-forward situations, for example the non-dipolar asymmetries in the threshold region, in the regions of resonances [7] and of Cooper minima [22], which represent interesting subjects for future experimental and theoretical investigations.
-In addition, relativistic effects gain importance in studies with higher- Z elements and higher x-ray energies.
-The photoionization cross sections decrease significantly at higher photon energies and, consequently, experimental determinations of angular distributions become much more difficult.
-Nevertheless, further work is needed to explore the extent to which current theoretical descriptions are able to predict non-dipolar angular distributions in the regime of high Z and high x-ray energies, and the extent to which other multipole terms need to be taken into account in the photon-atom interaction.
+As intense tunable x-ray beams ranging from 1-100 keV in energy are currently becoming available at third-generation synchrotron radiation sources in Europe, the United States, and Japan, the study of nondipole effects and their inclusion in the interpretation of photoionization data will increasingly become part of data acquisition and analysis.
+The nondipolar asymmetries reported in this paper, particularly in the cases of ionization from $s$ subshells, are representative of rather straight-forward physical systems and hence the validity of nonrelativistic central-field descriptions has to some extent been expected.
+Just as for determinations of the $\beta$ parameter in the electric-dipole interaction, it is the less straight-forward situations, for example the nondipolar asymmetries in the threshold region, in the regions of resonances [7] and of Cooper minima [21], which represent interesting subjects for future experimental and theoretical investigations.
+The information derived from the electric-quadrupole interaction is complementary to that obtained from electric-dipole interaction, because the atomic wavefunction is probed in a different way.
+In addition, relativistic effects gain importance in studies with higher- $Z$ elements and higher x-ray energies.
+Even at relatively low photon energies the effect of the electric-quadrupole interaction should be observable when, e.g., in a resonance, the electric-dipole amplitude is strongly suppressed or the electric-quadrupole amplitude strongly enhanced.
+Such experiments, be it at high photon energies where the photoionization cross section decreases or in cases where the dominant electric-dipole contribution is suppressed, will be faced with the problem of very low counting rates.
+Progress in this field will therefore strongly profit from instrumental developments which increase the efficiency in angular distribution measurements.